hanesh-work/student_dropout_prediction_DataMiningApproach/README.md

 - First-semester performance is the strongest early warning signal.
 - Tuition payment status is a major retention indicator.
 - High school grades are not enough to predict retention.
-- A calibrated machine learning model can support targeted intervention [file:3].
+- A calibrated machine learning model can support targeted intervention.

 ---